kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### Eviction

-The eviction request controller will observe EvictionRequests and evict pods that are unable to be terminated by calling the eviction API endpoint.
+The eviction request controller will implement an `imperative-eviction.k8s.io` interceptor.
+This interceptor observe EvictionRequests and evict pods that are unable to be terminated by calling the eviction API endpoint.

 Pods that are unable to be terminated:
-- EvictionRequest's `.status.activeInterceptors` list is empty and `.status.processedInterceptors`
+- EvictionRequest's `.status.activeInterceptors` list contains `imperative-eviction.k8s.io`
-  length is equal to `.spec.interceptors`.
+  interceptor.
+All the other interceptors from `.spec.interceptors` should be in `.status.processedInterceptors`.
 - 30 minutes has elapsed since EvictionRequest's `.status.interceptors[].heartbeatTime` of the active interceptor or from `.metadata.creationTimestamp` if `.status.interceptors[].heartbeatTime` is nil.